FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 In FreeCAD, Python is used during compilation and also at runtime in different ways.
 FreeCAD itself contains hundreds of thousands of lines of Python code, and all FreeCAD Addons and Macros are written in Python.

+The current minimum supported version is 3.8.

 ### Qt

 Qt is one of the most popular graphical user interface (GUI) toolkits available in the open source world.
 FreeCAD uses this toolkit to draw the interface of the program, as well as to provide some advanced networking functionality and translation facilities.
-FreeCAD currently provides primary support for Qt v5.12 - v5.15, and work is ongoing to support Qt v6.4 and later.
+FreeCAD currently provides primary support for Qt v5.14 - v5.15, and Qt 6.4 and later.

 Further information about Qt libraries and their programming documentation are available at [Qt Documentation](https://doc.qt.io/).